Executive Traveller exclusive

 Countdown to launch

-With 13 airlines currently full members of Oneworld – soon to become 14, after Alaska Airlines joins in early 2021 – that’s some 182 different combinations of airline ticket and frequent flyer program to work through on the upgrade front.
+With 14 airlines now full members of Oneworld – Alaska Airlines being the newest addition to the list – that’s some 182 different combinations of airline ticket and frequent flyer program to work through on the upgrade front.

 Qantas alone would be involved in 26 of those combinations: such as being able to use Qantas Points to upgrade on 13 other airlines (Alaska included), plus having frequent flyers of those 13 airlines being able to upgrade on Qantas flights using their Oneworld points or miles.